PlayForm/Build/README.md

 # [TypeScriptESBuild] 🌀

-Builds all your TypeScript files into JavaScript.
+Builds all your TypeScript files into JavaScript and generates documentation for it using [TypeDoc][typedoc].

 ## Installation